Youssehf/Efta7ly_car_app/README.md

 - Firebase: Selected for its real-time database features, and ease of integration.
 - Bluetooth Technology: Implemented for establishing a stable and secure connection with the car's systems.

-### React Native Environment
+# React Native Environment
-#### React Native Installation:
+## React Native Installation:
+- I assume you have already set up your React Native environment.
+If not, you can follow the [official documentation](https://reactnative.dev/docs/environment-setup){:target="_blank"}.
-The React Native environment was set up by installing the necessary dependencies and libraries using Node Package Manager (NPM).
+- In my case The React Native environment was set up by installing the necessary dependencies and libraries using Node Package Manager (NPM).

 ## Application Structure